 “She basically was telling me I could do anything that I set my mind to, and she was supporting me as long as I tried to be the best of whatever it was that I chose to be in life,” Watkins said.
 “And I chose to believe my mom.
 Some people don’t have a strong person like that in their lives to help them.
 What the doctor said could have ruined my life.”

 “Early on, it wasn’t managed at all,” she said.
 “That’s why I ruined every tour and got sick every time.”

 Watkins now works with managers to ensure things go smoothly while on the road.

 “Everything is strategically planned out, as far as how long travel is, what days I’m off, and what cities we do or don’t go to,” she said.

-When TLC tours, they’ll avoid stops in high-altitude cities like Denver and Albuquerque, and they’ll always arrive early enough to give Watkins plenty of time to rest and acclimate.
-Over the years, Watkins has learned that massage therapy helps reduce her symptoms, so she always travels with a massage therapist.
+When TLC tours, they’ll avoid stops in high-altitude cities like Denver and Albuquerque.
+Additionally, they’ll always arrive early enough to give Watkins plenty of time to rest and acclimate.
+Over the years, Watkins has learned that massage therapy helps reduce her symptoms.
+As a result, she always travels with a massage therapist.